 DPAM is aware of the same limitations when it comes to the controversies review and ensuring that the Sub-fund is facing no major controversies of maximum severity on environmental or social issues.
 For this reason, DPAM systematically excludes companies facing the highest controversy level based on reported data by our data provider Sustainalytics.
 All companies facing a controversy level 5 (from a scale from 0 to 5 being the lowest controversy level) are excluded from the Sub-fund's eligible universe.
 Moreover, each month, the Responsible Investment Steering Group gathers to discuss the controversy level 3 with a negative outlook and level 4 of a distinct industry.
 Based on thorough analyses of these controversies, it is possible to either keep a name eligible, embark on an official engagement process or exclude a name due to a controversy.
-DPAM believes that this prudent approach enables it to have any exposure to companies facing major controversies are the future.
-Similar to the ESG controversies derived from Sustainalytics, it might happen that the data used for our controversial activity policy might not be the most recent publicly available company disclosure.
-In cases more recent data is available from company reporting, the data of the data provider is overruled.
+DPAM believes that this prudent approach enables it to have any exposure to companies facing major controversial activity policy might not be the most recent publicly available company disclosure.
+In cases more recent data is available from company reporting, the data of the data provider.